JustinLloyd/chia-utilities/README.md

 This script is stateless and can be interrupted at any time.

 This script runs as a scheduled task every few hours.

+## Farm Chia
+Launches the full node, wallet, harvester and farmer from the CLI if they are not already launched.

+This code is very prototype and probably the least optimal and incorrect way of doing this.

+This script would be run at regular interval from Task Scheduler to restart any stopped processes.

+## Plot Chia
+Creates a single chia plot with parameters pulled from the configuration file.

+Will only launch a new plot creation process if there are less than N plots already in process.

+This script would be run from Task Scheduler at regular intervals.

+## Plot Status
+Prints out statistical information about past plots and status of current plots.

+This script is a work in progress and at the prototype stage.